ROSS-org/ROSS/.github/CONTRIBUTING.md

 In order to keep our documentation up-to-date, any new feature or major change must be documented before it is merged into the master branch.
 The easiest way to document the change is to create a new blog post for our website.
-The [contributing guide](https://github.com/carothersc/ROSS/blob/gh-pages/CONTRIBUTING.md) in our gh-pages branch documents this process.
+The [website contributing guide](https://github.com/ROSS-org/ross-org.github.io/blob/master/CONTRIBUTING.md) documents this process.

 ## Versioning and New Releases